cicirello/JavaPermutationTools/paper/paper.md

 In search landscape analysis, one often requires computation of distance between locations on the landscape.
 A fitness (or search) landscape [@mitchell] is the space of possible solutions to an optimization problem spatially organized on a landscape with similar solutions as neighbors, and where elevation corresponds to fitness (or solution quality).
-Peaks (for a maximization problem) and valleys (for a minimization problem) correspond to locally optimal solutions.
-The optimization problem is to find an optimal point on that landscape.
+Peaks (for maximization problems) and valleys (for minimization problems) correspond to locally optimal solutions.
+The problem is to find an optimal point on that landscape.
 Search landscape analysis is the term covering the theoretical and practical techniques for studying what characteristics of a problem make it hard, how different search operators affect fitness landscape topology, among others.
-There is a wide variety of work on fitness landscape analysis, including for permutation landscapes [@cicirello2016; @hernando2015; @tayarani2014; @cicirello2014; @cicirello2013; @sorensen07; @schiavinotto2007].
+There has been much work on fitness landscape analysis, including for permutation landscapes [@cicirello2016; @hernando2015; @tayarani2014; @cicirello2014; @cicirello2013; @sorensen07; @schiavinotto2007].
 Fitness landscape analysis techniques, such as fitness distance correlation (FDC) [@fdc] and search landscape calculus [@cicirello2016] require distance metrics for the type of structure you are optimizing.